Alma Mater Society of Queen's University: Board of directors (the corporation)

-AMS Executive
+Executive

-The three-person AMS Executive oversee the student society's general operations and representation.
-The executive is elected annually in January as a slate with the positions of AMS President, Vice-President (Operations) & CEO, and Vice-President (University Affairs).
-Responsibilities are generally divided along the lines of the corporate and government sides of the AMS, with the VP University Affairs overseeing the five commissions and two of the three Government Offices, the VP Operations managing three student directors and their many corporate services, and the President responsible for managing four Offices, representing the Society and liaising with the administration.
-The executive is elected for a one-year term of service lasting from May 1 to April 30.
+The three-person AMS Executive oversees the student society's general operations and representation.
+Elected annually in January, the executive consists of the AMS president, the vice-president (operations), and the vice-president (university affairs).
+Responsibilities are divided along the corporate and government sides of the AMS.
+The executive serves a one-year term from May 1 to April 30, meaning the organization receives entirely new senior leadership every twelve months.
+This annual turnover is offset by permanent staff.